 “I’m extremely competitive.
 I do like to win.
 It’s why I like being a litigator.
 I think you can learn from any situation, pull value from anything.
 It’s also part of why my mom is my hero.
 We had some hard times, I know now.
 But I’m stronger for it.
 I wouldn’t be as determined if not for her.”

-Stacy leads the Firm’s Data Security and Privacy practice group and is a member of the Firm’s IP and litigation practice groups.
+Stacy leads the Firm’s Litigation Practice Group, Data Security and Privacy group, and is a member of the Firm’s IP group.
 In any scenario, Stacy focuses on the efficient and practical resolution that best serves the client’s business interests.

 Stacy has deep expertise in developing privacy compliance programs from start to finish, including: gap and data assessments; coordinating technical consultant services; insurance policy analysis and negotiation; policy crafting; creating vendor management programs; training; and guiding implementation.